briansunter/graph/site/src/content/logseq/popup.md

 I also want to add features that let you transform the input and output—for example, removing markdown from the input text and splitting the output text into multiple blocks.

-Eventually, I'd like to support sourcing blocks throughout your notes using embeddings, so you can leverage the kledge in your notes in the commands.
+Eventually, I'd like to support sourcing blocks throughout your notes using embeddings, so you can leverage the knowledge in your notes in the commands.

 I have a [Github Project](https://github.com/users/briansunter/projects/1/views/1) and [list of issues](https://github.com/briansunter/logseq-plugin-gpt3-openai/issues) to track ideas for features.
 Feel free to open an issue or contribute if you have an idea or find a bug!